syncfusion-content/maui-docs/MAUI/StepProgressBar/description.md

 #### Initialize view model

-* Create a simple Observable Collection of item with font icons for the step progressbar,
+* Create a simple Observable Collection of item with font icons for the step progressbar.

 {% tabs %}
 {% highlight c# tabtitle="ViewModel.cs" hl_lines="26 27 28" %}